eosdac/eosdactoken/eosdactokens.contracts.md

 **INTENT:** The intent of {{ updateterms }} is to change the URL link specifying where the terms of a pre-existing record of member terms are located, associated with the given version {{ termsid }}.

-**TERM:** The update terms action lasts until it is superceded by a subsequent action.
+**TERM:** The update terms action lasts until it is superseded by a subsequent action.

 <h1 class="contract">
    updateconfig